nuxeo/nuxeo/README.txt

 Building predefined applications
 --------------------------------

 Using this project you can build the following applications:

 1. Nuxeo EP

 Previously built by nuxeo-platform/nuxeo-platform-ear/, Nuxeo EP EAR is now built here.

-  From this directory, build syntax: "mvn package" or "mvn package -Pnuxeo-jboss" From nuxeo-platform-ear, run "mvn package" or see in package.sh for available packages.
+From this directory, build syntax: "mvn package" or "mvn package -Pnuxeo-jboss"

+From nuxeo-platform-ear, run "mvn package" or see in package.sh for available packages.

-  Built EAR is in nuxeo-platform-ear/target/ and its name depends on chosen package: default is nuxeo.ear
+Built EAR is in nuxeo-platform-ear/target/ and its name depends on chosen
+package: default is nuxeo.ear

 2. Nuxeo Shell

 A client application suitable to connect on remote nuxeo servers.

 This application can be used to connect to remote nuxeo servers for debugging, browsing or administration stuff.

-  Build syntax: "mvn install package -Pshell"
+Build syntax is: "mvn install package -Pshell"

 3. Nuxeo Core Server

 A minimal server application.
 An embedded repository will be started.
 No other platform services are available.

 This application can be used to debug, test or develop nuxeo components that need a repository connection.

 Remoting will be also available in the future via Nuxeo Runtime.

 Build syntax: "mvn install package -Pcore"

 4. Nuxeo Jetty Server

 A Nuxeo server application embedding a Jetty server.

 This application can be used to browse repository content via WEB.

 This is also known as Nuxeo WebEngine (based on Jetty).

 Build syntax: "mvn install package -Pjetty"

 5. Nuxeo GF3 Server

 A Nuxeo server application embedding a GlassFish v3 server.

 This application can be used to browse a repository content via the web.

 This is also known as Nuxeo WebEngine (based on GF3).

 In the future, this application will provide a full installation of Nuxeo (including EJBs, JMS, etc).

 Build syntax: "mvn install package -Pgf3"

 6. Nuxeo Tomcat WebApp

-  A Nuxeo Server packaged as an exploded WAR for tomcat v6.
+A Nuxeo Server packaged as an exploded WAR for Tomcat v6.

-  This build will generated a zip containing a 'tomcat' directory.
-You need to copy the content of tomcat directory inside your installed tomcat.
-Then restart tomcat.
+This build will generate a zip containing a 'tomcat' directory.
+You need to copy the content of this directory to your installed Tomcat.
+Then restart Tomcat.

 Nuxeo WebEngine will be available at htpp://localhost:8080/nuxeo

 Build syntax: "mvn install package -Ptomcat"

 Extending
 ---------